Featured Cat of the Month

-They are already spayed/neutered, FIV/FeLV tested negative, Avid micro-chipped, de-wormed and has all necessary shots.
-They are ready to go to a loving home.
-Adoption fee is $100.00/each.
-If you have any questions, please EMAIL US.
+She is already spayed, FIV/FeLV tested negative, Avid micro-chipped, de-wormed and has all necessary shots.
+She is ready to go to a loving home.
+Adoption fee is $100.00.

 Best Friends Available